bjrnt/alfred-bear/README.md

 Grab the latest release [here](https://github.com/bjrnt/alfred-bear/releases/) and install the workflow file.

-_Note for Catalina users:_ The first time you use the extension, you will be required to add security exceptions for `alfred-bear`.
+_Note:_ The first time you use the extension, it will be blocked from running and you will have to open "Security & Privacy" to allow it.

 ## Usage